Bike Touring in Ireland

 Basic Reliable Parts or Your Own Spares

-speciality or high end stuff in them.
-If you are riding anything unusual,
+much speciality or high end stuff in them.
+If you are riding

-use Campagnolo shifters, spare cables are always a good idea, since
+you use Campagnolo shifters, spare cables are always a good

-the head on Campag cables is smaller than others.
-Basic standard stuff
+idea, since the head on Campag cables is smaller than others.

-There are a couple of good bike shops in Dublin, but even with them,
+couple of good bike shops in Dublin, but even with them, you

-you might have to wait a while to get a 9 speed DuraAce Barend shifter
+might have to wait a while to get a 10 speed DuraAce Barend

-shipped in.
-And despite the fact that it is known for rain, and we
+shifter shipped in.
+And despite the fact that it is known for

-said mudguards are required, high quality mudguards and raincapes
+rain, and we said mudguards are required, high quality mudguards

 Of course it isn't a third world country and if you have the time,